HippyHay/linked-blog-starter-md/Real Estate/Chapter 5.md

 **Uniform Standards of Professional Appraisal Practice (USPAP)** is an agency charged with overseeing, regulating, and promulgating real estate appraisals and appraisal practices.

-**it is unethical for an appraiser to accept compensation based on the value of a property**
+**It is unethical for an appraiser to accept compensation based on the value of a property**

+What can be Appraised:
+- Single-family homes
+- Apartment buildings
+- Condominiums
+- Offices
+- Shopping centers
+- Farms
+- Commercial buildings